Fly Volumes overview

 Volume redundancy

-Important: Always provision at least two volumes per app.
+Warning: Always provision at least two volumes per app.
 Running an app with a single Machine and volume leaves you at risk for downtime and data loss.

 In a few cases, you can run a single Machine with an attached volume.
 For example, if your app is in development and you’re not yet worried about downtime or if you’re running an app that can handle downtime and has a custom backup procedure.